How to Use a Pool Valve Actuator

 • Always disconnect the supply air or voltage before performing any disassembly or maintenance on your pool valve actuator.

-What is a Pool Valve Actuator?
+What Is a Pool Valve Actuator?

 How Does a Pool Actuator Work?

-How to Install a Pool Valve Actuator
+How to Install a Pool Valve Actuator: Step-by-Step Process

-Most of the time, the actuator is sent in the open position when it comes from the factory.
+The actuator is usually sent in the open position when it comes from the factory.
 You must ensure the actuator and the valve are in the same position before you mount the actuator to the valve.
-Once you check that the actuator and valve are in the same position, do the following:

 Before moving forward, make sure you leave all necessary parts where they are for the proper running of the valve, such as gland nut, packing gland, etc.

-Take caution around live circuits to minimize the risk of electrical shock.
+Make sure to take caution around live circuits to minimize the risk of electrical shock.

-1. Put the valve in the closed position and check alignment.
+Finally, put the valve in the closed position and check the alignment.
+If everything is in order, replace the cover and secure the cover screws.

 Types of Pool Valve Actuators